Our lecturers are respected, practising celebrants, with many years of combined experience.

 Hailing from a long line of ceremony creators and ritual makers, it was inevitable that Alexa would be drawn to celebrancy.

-Alexa enjoys creative pursuits that lend to her love of storytelling through dance, photography, painting and writing, all of which can weave into special ceremonies as well as everyday rituals in life.
+Alexa enjoys creative pursuits that lend to her love of storytelling through dance, photography, painting and writing, all of which can weave into special ceremonies as well as everyday life rituals.

 Kerry-Ann Stanton